Sagarpatel9/websocketapp/README.md

 ## How to use and test?
 To login: Provide your usernames and passwords.
 The usernames for the two users are “user1” and “user2”.
 The password for both users is “password”.
 After logging in, messages notifying of connection will be displayed to the users and in the server as well.

 To chat: Write your message in the text box and press the button to the right of it to send.
-The user’s message should appear for the other user.
+The user’s message should appear automatically for the other user.
 It will also appear in the server terminal.

 To test rate limiting: The users are only limited to making five messages within a twenty second period.
 Making more messages in a twenty second interval would bring up a message saying that you are posting too much.
 Look at the other user’s window to see if the “spamming” messages came through.
 They are not expected to go to the other user because of rate limiting.